 Here are our areas of industrial disease specialisms:

 Since occupational diseases can vary so greatly, in addition to their causes, compensation claims are equally diverse but our highly skilled specialist solicitors are perfectly placed to provide the legal advice required in order to secure compensation.

 Stephensons is one of the largest firms of its kind and boasts years of combined experience in occupational illness claims.

-From noise induced hearing loss, repetitive strain injury and hand arm vibration syndrome to asbestos related illnesses, lung cancer and mesothelioma, occupational diseases can have varying degrees of severity.
+From noise-induced hearing loss, repetitive strain injury and hand-arm vibration syndrome to asbestos-related illnesses such as mesothelioma and lung cancer, occupational diseases can have varying degrees of severity.
 Some can prevent victims from holding down employment in a particular area while others could even result in death.

 Industrial disease compensation amounts